the-catman/objectab/README.md

 // This is a length-based string (LN string).
 Before the string data, it appends the string's length.
 // The current version checks whether the reader is going out of bounds of the Uint8Array, and if it is, the loop is exited.
-// Therefore, this is pretty safe. writer.stringLN("Hello from LENGTH!");
+// Therefore, this is pretty safe.
+// It doesn't that that much more space compared to a null terminated string for shorter strings. writer.stringLN("Hello from LENGTH!");

 // Writer.out() outputs the buffer as a Uint8Array